crystal-vm/crystal-intel/README.md

-crystal-intel
+sapphire-intel
 =============

-Implement the crystal vm in Intel opcodes (integration not done)
+Implement the sapphire vm in Intel opcodes (integration not done)